DeX-9978/DNA-Sequence-Analyzer/README.md

 - ✅ Validates for only A, T, G, C characters
 - ✅ Computes GC and AT content
 - ✅ Plots nucleotide frequencies
+- ✅ Generates the reverse complement struture of the DNA sequence

 ---